-If it is suspected that the parent/guardian or designated representative picking up the child/youth is under the influence of alcohol, the child/youth will not be released and the military police will be called.
+If it is suspected that the parent/guardian or designated representative picking up the child/youth is impaired, the child/youth will not be released and the military police will be called.

-Denial of Child Care Services: CYS takes all reasonable precautions to offer a healthy environment.
+Denial of Childcare Services: CYS takes all reasonable precautions to offer a healthy environment.
 To ensure the safety of all enrolled children/youth, the staff will observe children/youth for signs of illness or symptoms of contagious disease upon arrival, while they are in care and before they leave.
 Parents/guardians must pick up their child/youth that becomes ill while in care within 1-2 hour after being notified.

-Children/youth who appear to be ill or show visible signs of fever will be screened closely and may be denied admission based upon the following symptoms:
+Children/youth who appear to be ill or show visible signs of fever will be screened closely and may be denied admission based upon the following symptoms including but not limited to: